microsoft/pxt-arcade/docs/skillmap/forest/forest2.md

 ►  Change ``||variables:mySprite||`` to ``||variables:newFire||``.

 ►  Click the checkered square and choose the **trees** tile.
-Now your fires will each start out on top of a random tree.
+Now your fires will each start on top of a random tree.

 ```blocks